Deploying ML Applications on Kubernetes

 name: house-price-api

 The whole point of part three's image was that it runs the same everywhere.
-It can't do that if the environment is baked in.
-ConfigMaps hold non-secret, per-environment settings; Secrets hold the sensitive ones.
-Our config carries the model alias from part five (MODEL_ALIAS: production) and the Secret carries where the MLflow registry lives — so the same image, pointed at a different registry, serves a different model with zero rebuild.
+It can't do that if environment settings are baked into it.
+ConfigMaps hold the non-secret, per-environment settings; Secrets hold the sensitive ones.
+Our ConfigMap carries the model alias from part five (MODEL_ALIAS: production), and the Secret carries the address of the MLflow registry, so the same image, pointed at a different registry, serves a different model with no rebuild.

 apiVersion: v1